getify/You-Dont-Know-JS/types & grammar/ch2.md

 ## Special Values

-There are several special values spread across the various types which the *alert* JS developer needs to be aware of, and use properly.
+There are several special values spread across the various types that the *alert* JS developer needs to be aware of, and use properly.

 ### The Non-Value Values

 For the `undefined` type, there is one and only one value: `undefined`.
 For the `null` type, there is one and only one value: `null`.
 So for both of them, the label is both its type and its value.

 Both `undefined` and `null` are often taken to be interchangeable as either "empty" values or "non" values.
-Other developers prefer to distinguish between them with nuance, like for instance:
+Other developers prefer to distinguish between them with nuance.
+For example:

 * `null` is an empty value
 * `undefined` is a missing value